-This form should be completed as fully as possible, using a continuation sheet if necessary.
+This form should be completed as fully as possible please, using a continuation sheet, if necessary.
 For any incident involving or witnessed by a pupil or parent/carer/visitor, a member of staff should complete the form on their behalf.

-The completed form should be passed to the Head Teacher, for appropriate action and recording.
+The completed form should be passed to the head teacher, for appropriate action and recording.

 Date of incident Time of incident

-Name of person reportion ng incident
+Name of person reporti ng incident

 Date incident reported

 Member of staff recordi ng incident

 Date incident recorded

-Name(s) of person(s) ca using incident
+Name(s) of person(s) causing incident

 (where name(s) is/are unknown, provide other details of which may allow their identification)

 Status(es)

-(parents/carers/visitors/ trespassers)

-Incident report form (continued)

-Full description of incident

-(eg. names of persons involved; location; nature of any injuries; at tenc dance of emergency services)

-Names of any witnesses - ; Statuses

-Initial action / outcome

-(eg. Informal conciliation; police intervention; warning or banning lett ter issued)
+(parents/carers/visitors/trespassers)